What are the correct sales titles for a salesperson’s role? What should you call yourself?

 A sales title is simply one in which your primary job is to sell something.
 Obviously, this is a very big category, and lots of companies seem to struggle with the sales titles.
 Your duties will basically depend on what you are selling, whom you are selling to, and whether yours is a supervisory or management position.

 For those searching the Internet for sales positions, knowing what to look for as well as what your search results mean, can be a tremendous time-saver.
-Knowing what the sales titles mean can also help you save time by not pursuing positions that don’t match with your career desires.
+Knowing what the sales titles mean can also help you save time by not pursuing positions that don’t match your career desires.

-List of Sales Titles
+List of Sales Titles In 2021

 If you’re pursuing a career in sales, there are many avenues of progression from entry-level positions up to management, depending on whether you want to work up to managing other sales reps, develop sales and marketing strategies for the company, or manage the customer and client relationship side of the business.